lucasmayoni/GiphySearchAPI/README.md

 This is a REST api that interacts with GiphyPublicAPI (with a given key) and allows you to search gifs with some variables and also get the information of a particular gif (using the id)

-It also allow you to add your favorite gifs to a databse in order to get information later.
+It also allows you to add your favorite gifs to a database in order to get information later.
 You'll only need the gifId and provide an 'alias' to identify it later

 ## Run Locally